bramheerink/top10bangkok/index.md

 10. Central Embassy / Central Chidlom – Upmarket malls blending luxury with Thai lifestyle.

 ## Pratical tips
 1. Keep hydrated, there is always a 7/11 shop near you where you can buy water.
+Don't drink the water from tap.
 2. Keep protected, when it's sunny, keep applying your body with SPF > 25 every 3 hours
 3. Traffic can be slow, use the Skytrain (BTS), or the Underground (MRT) to travel.
-4. Buy an esim, AIS, True, for your mobile data
+4. Buy an esim in an AIS or True Store, for your mobile data
 5. Download maps in Google Maps so you can use them offline.
 6. Be aware: ATM withdrawals incur a 250 Baht fee (around €7 or $6).
 Choosing ‘no conversion’ is almost always the cheaper option.
+7. In need of a ride, install the Grab app